FinanceFriend/backend/api-docs.md

 - **URL Parameters**:
   - `username`: String (required) - The username of the user whose stats are to be updated.
 - **Request Body** (Any or all of the following):
-  - `completionPercentages`: Array of Numbers (optional) - An array of new completion percentages.
   - `points`: Array of Numbers (optional) - An array of new points.
   - `correctAnswers`: Number (optional) - The updated count of correct answers.
   - `incorrectAnswers`: Number (optional) - The updated count of incorrect answers.
+  - `progress`: Object (optional) - An object containing the progress update.
+The object should have the following structure:
+    - `locationId`: Number (required for progress update) - The index in the progress array to update.
+    - `blockId`: Number (required for progress update) - The new block ID to set.
+    - `minilessonId`: Number (required for progress update) - The new minilesson ID to set.
 - **Response**:
   - `success`: Boolean - Indicates if the operation was successful.
   - `message`: String - A message describing the outcome.